poeffie/inverse_kinematics/README.md

 # inverse_kinematics
-Inverse kinematics for Roboy - by ROS MoveIt!
+Inverse Kinematics for Roboy with ROS MoveIt!